 - Evolution: Kaizen depends on incremental, continuous development instead of a great leap forward.

-There are several other key features to kaizen as defined by Imai.
-He believes improvements should be based on building from many small changes as opposed to major change.
-Also, if those changes and ideas are coming from the bottom and rising to the top, as in, from the workers, then those ideas are more aligned to the objectives of the organization and can be implemented easier.
+There are several other key features of kaizen as defined by Imai.
+He believes improvements should be based on building from many small changes as opposed to major changes.
+Also, if those changes and ideas are coming from the bottom and rising to the top, as in, from the workers, then those ideas are more aligned with the objectives of the organization and can be implemented easier.

 Furthermore, Imai believes that ideas from the people working on the frontlines of the company’s efforts are more attuned to how to improve processes than an outside consultant.
 Consequently, employees should always be looking for ways to improve performance.

-Imai suggests that making workers take ownership for their efforts will improve their ability to offer realistic ideas to improve the overall business.
+Imai suggests that making workers take ownership of their efforts will improve their ability to offer realistic ideas to improve the overall business.
 Strategically, he believes in figuring out how to increase the effective delivery for the customer and how flexibility helps achieve that goal.

 The Principles of Continuous Improvement

 While the principles are outlined in Imai’s book, they’re worth repeating.

-- Incremental Change: Not a paradigm shift or invention, but slow and steady progress is the most innovative.
-It helps apply change easier, as well as giving the reins to the organization rather than having to respond to external forces.
+- Incremental change: Not a paradigm shift or invention, but slow and steady progress is the most innovative.
+It helps apply change more easily, as well as giving the reins to the organization rather than having to respond to external forces.

 - Employees provide ideas: Rather than management, the ideas for change should come from the workers, who are closest to whatever problems the organization might be experiencing and have the knowledge to resolve them.

-- Incremental Change Is Cheap: Small changes are likely not as costly and will not impact the budget severely.
+- Incremental change is cheap: Small changes are likely not as costly and won’t impact the budget severely.
 The emphasis is on eliminating, not adding to the process, which is less expensive.

 - Workers take ownership and accountability: By giving employees ownership of the process, they’re more invested and motivated.

-- Improvement Is Reflective: The strategy of continuous improvement only works if there’s dialogue, feedback and open communications between workers and management.
+- Improvement is reflective: The strategy of continuous improvement only works if there’s dialogue, feedback and open communication between workers and management.